-In a 96 week open label, randomised active controlled trial in paediatric patients with RRMS aged 10 to less than 18 years (120 mg twice a day for 7 days followed by 240 mg twice a day for the remainder of treatment; study population, n=78), the safety profile in paediatric patients appeared similar to that previously observed in adult patients.
+In a 96-week open label, randomised active controlled trial paediatric patients with RRMS (n=7 aged 10 to less than 13 years and n=71 aged 13 to less than 18 years) were treated with 120 mg twice a day for 7 days followed by 240 mg twice a day for the remainder of treatment.
+The safety profile in paediatric patients appeared similar to that previously observed in adult patients.

 The paediatric clinical trial design differed from the adult placebo-controlled clinical trials.
-Therefore, a contribution of clinical trial design to numerical differences in adverse reactions between the paediatric and adult populations, cannot be excluded.

-The following adverse events were more frequently reported ($\geq 10\%$) in the paediatric population than in the adult population:
+Therefore, a contribution of clinical trial design to numerical differences in adverse events between the paediatric and adult populations, cannot be excluded.
+Gastrointestinal disorders as well as respiratory, thoracic and mediastinal disorders and the adverse events of headache and dysmenorrhea were more frequently reported ($\geq 10\%$) in the paediatric population than in the adult population.
+These adverse events were reported in the following percentages in paediatric patients:

-• Headache was reported in 28% of patients treated with dimethyl fumarate versus 36% in patients treated with interferon beta-1a.

-• Gastrointestinal disorders were reported in 74% of patients treated with dimethyl fumarate versus 31% in patients treated with interferon beta-1a.
-Among them, abdominal pain and vomiting were the most frequently reported with dimethyl fumarate.

-• Respiratory, thoracic and mediastinal disorders were reported in 32% of patients treated with dimethyl fumarate versus 11% in patients treated with interferon beta-1a.
-Among them, oropharyngeal pain and cough were the most frequently reported with dimethyl fumarate.

-• Dysmenorrhea was reported in 17% of patients treated with dimethyl fumarate versus 7% of patients treated with interferon beta-1a.
+- Headache was reported in 28% of patients treated with dimethyl fumarate versus 36% in patients treated with interferon beta-1a. - Gastrointestinal disorders were reported in 74% of patients treated with dimethyl fumarate versus 31% in patients treated with interferon beta-1a.
+Among them, abdominal pain and vomiting were the most frequently reported with dimethyl fumarate. - Respiratory, thoracic and mediastinal disorders were reported in 32% of patients treated with dimethyl fumarate versus 11% in patients treated with interferon beta-1a.
+Among them, oropharyngeal pain and cough were the most frequently reported with dimethyl fumarate. - Dysmenorrhea was reported in 17% of patients treated with dimethyl fumarate versus 7% of patients treated with interferon beta-1a.

-In a small 24 week open-label uncontrolled study in paediatric patients with RRMS aged 13 to 17 years (120 mg twice a day for 7 days followed by 240 mg twice a day for the remainder of treatment; safety population, n=22), followed by a 96 week extension study (240 mg twice per day; safety population n=20), the safety profile appeared similar to that observed in adult patients.
+In a small 24-week open-label uncontrolled study in paediatric patients with RRMS aged 13 to 17 years (120 mg twice a day for 7 days followed by 240 mg twice a day for the remainder of treatment; n=22), followed by a 96-week extension study (240 mg twice per day; n=20), the safety profile appeared similar to that observed in adult patients.